AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

   ],
 ```

-These are declarations of Data Dependencies, that is, data from other bots that Mariam consumes.
-If you bot consumes data from other bots, this is where you need to declare those dependencies.
+These are declarations of Data Dependencies, that is, data from other algobots that Mariam consumes.
+If you t-bot consumes data from other algobots, this is where you need to declare those dependencies.

 ```
   "products": [